danielfm/prometheus-for-developers/README.md

 #### A Basic Uptime Alert

-We don't want to keep staring at dashboards in a big TV screen all day to be able to quickly detect issues in our applications, afterall, we have better things to do with our time, right?
+We don't want to keep staring at dashboards in a big TV screen all day to be able to quickly detect issues in our applications, after all, we have better things to do with our time, right?

 Luckily, Prometheus provides a facility for defining alerting rules that,